Skip to content

 Get to Know the Architecture of Puglia: Trulli

-We’ve already covered a lot about the Apulian food and wine scene in some of our past features.
+We’ve already covered the Apulian food and wine scene in some of our past features.
 From “5 Experiences in Puglia for Food and Wine Lovers,” to “A Taste of Puglia: Orecchiette,” to “5 Puglia Wines We Love,” there’s plenty to get your taste buds ready for this region.
-But!
-We can’t talk about the region without touching on the architecture of Puglia and its iconic (and conical) white-washed trulli buildings that so many people travel across the world to see.
+But beyond its rich food and wine scene, Puglia’s landscape holds another marvel that draws visitors from around the world— the iconic, conical-roofed trulli.
+These whimsical whitewashed structures look like something from a fairy tale, yet their history and purpose are deeply rooted in practicality and tradition.

 While you may have seen photos of these famed structures before, you may have guessed they were from Greece.
 In actuality, the trulli are unique to Puglia.
 Read on to learn more about their uncommon structure and some theories about why early Italians constructed their houses in this very special way.